Panasonic GX8 vs ZS100

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2360k vs 1166k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2360k vs 1166k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.